PhoenixTales/wiki.gothicarchive.org/magic/dark-magic.md

 title: Dark Magic
 ---

-- according to alpha design doc `Spells`, the Demonic spells are of Magic Circles 7-11, while both Water and Fire spells are of Magic Circles 1-6
+- according to alpha design doc `Spells`, the Demonic spells and Guru spells are of Magic Circles 7-11, while both Water and Fire spells are of Magic Circles 1-6

 ### Death To The Undead (IV)
 - also known as _Banish Undead_ or _Destroy Undead_